 - part-time work options

-- minimum of 22 days annual leave (28 days in Scotland) plus statutory holidays
+- a minimum of 22 days annual leave (28 days in Scotland), plus statutory holidays

 - paid sick leave

 - parental leave